 In 2009, William was appointed as a judicial assistant to Lord Walker and Lord Dyson in the Supreme Court.
 He took up this role in September 2009, returning to chambers in August 2010.

-William is a member of the Chancery Bar Association and a co-opted member of the Main Committee of the Association.
-He is also the Acting Chair of the Junior Chancery Bar.
+William is a member of the Chancery Bar Association and a member of the Main Committee of the Association.
+He also sits on the committee of the Junior Chancery Bar and the Chancery Bar Association Wellbeing Sub-Committee.

 William regularly speaks both at chambers seminars and externally concerning his practice areas.